daviddaiweizhang/fraposa/README.md

 FRAPOSA
-(Fast and Robutst Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment) is a software designed for predicting the ancestry of study samples by using principle component analysis (PCA) with a reference panel, which accompanies
+(Fast and Robutst Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment) predicts the ancestry of study samples by using principle component analysis (PCA) with a reference panel.
+The software accompanies
 [this paper](https://doi.org/10.1093/bioinformatics/btaa152).

 # Example